Welcome to today's edition of the Rush 24-7 podcast.

 Lend money to people that everybody knew would never pay it back.

-Because the economic mess that we are in was caused and is the result of, predominantly there are a lot of factors, but the big thing that led to the'08 crash was the subprime mortgage market.
+By the way, if you're new to the program, I want to explain this again because the economic mess that we are in was caused and is the result of predominantly, there are a lot of factors, but the big thing that led to the 08 crash was the subprime mortgage market.

 And I just, if you're new to the program, I want to tell you what it was.

-There was a thing called a community redevelopment or reinvestment act.
+There was a thing called a Community Redevelopment or Reinvestment Act.

 I'm not sure the title.